JPADN/hybrid_kemtls_tests/README.md

 Alternatively, it can be used the scripts in the `scripts/` directory:

-`config.sh` defines the `COMMON_FLAGS` variable, which holds the common flags for the server, client and gobench
+`config.sh` defines the `MUTUAL_FLAGS` variable, which holds the mutual flags for the server, client and gobench